FHIM/QLpicoVGA_PCB/README.md

 ![QLpicoVGA v12](https://github.com/user-attachments/assets/b9adeb00-2a8e-4e35-aa2c-550dde411eee)

 The enclosure will be on Makerworld soon.
+You also need four M3x12mm screws with a countersunk head.
+In QL black of course!
+The complete bill of materials can be found in the same directory as the schematic.

 ![QLpicoVGA v6](https://github.com/user-attachments/assets/7bcf3490-32a0-443c-ba1d-784999c98415)